JulioDinizN/Podcastr/README.md

 ![Example screenshot](./readme-images/second-screenshot.png)

-## Tecnologias
+## Technologies

 - React
 - Next.js

 ## Setup

-Para rodar a aplicação primeiro execute o comando:
+1. Clone the repository
+2. cd Podcastr
+3. `npm install # or yarn`
-` npm run dev # ou yarn dev`
+4. `npm run dev # or yarn dev`

-E para rodar a "falsa" API use o comando:
-`yarn server`
+5. `npm run server # or yarn server`

-## Funcionalidades
+## Features

-Dentre as principais funcionalidades que foram adicionadas a aplicação o uso dessas se destacam:

-- Uso de Server-side-redering
-- Uso de Static Site Generation por parte do Next.js
+Among the many features that were developed in this application these two are worth point out:

+- Use of SSR (Server-side-rendering)
+- Use of SSG (Static Site Generation)

+Both were utilizing Next